 Check out how to send a view link →

 Exporting your presentation creates a standalone file that can be viewed without an internet connection or Prezi account.
-Once you’ve exported your presentation, you can save or email it and your presentation will be viewable on PC or Mac.
-This downloaded file can be emailed or stored on a pen drive, hard drive, or your desktop.
+Once you’ve exported your presentation, this downloaded file can be emailed or stored on a pen drive, hard drive or your desktop, and your presentation will be viewable on PC or Mac.
 It’s also great for making a backup.

 Learn how to download your presentation →